zeyad03/api-project/README.md

 This API supports both traditional REST clients and AI-native clients.

 - Use the REST endpoints for browsers, frontend apps, Swagger UI, and standard HTTP integrations.
-- Use MCP (Model Context Protocol) when an AI assistant, agent, or tool needs a structured way to discover capabilities and call your API safely.
+- Use MCP (Model Context Protocol) when an AI assistant, agent, or tool needs a structured way to discover capabilities and call the API safely.

-In practice, MCP matters because it gives AI clients a predictable JSON-RPC interface for tool discovery and execution, while the existing REST API remains unchanged for human and web consumers.
+In practice, MCP provides AI clients with a predictable JSON-RPC interface for tool discovery and execution, while the REST API remains unchanged for browsers, frontend applications, and standard HTTP consumers.

 The MCP surface is exposed at: